joansalasoler/vpype-gscrib/docs/user-guide.md

 # User Guide

-Thank you for choosing **Vpype-Mecode**.
+Thank you for choosing **Vpype-Gscrib**.
 This guide will help you get started with converting vector graphics into G-code for CNC machines, plotters, laser engravers, and other compatible devices.